TurboWarp/docs/docs/website/settings/interpolation.md

  - Pen projects
  - Laggy projects

-Because interpolation is unlikely to make them look smoother, but will impact performance.
+Because interpolation is unlikely to make them look smoother, but will hurt performance.

 Interpolation is based on the positions of sprites and how they change from one frame to the next.
+It can introduce slight input latency.

-Complex projects such as scrolling platformers can have experience occasional visual glitches.
+Complex projects such as scrolling platformers can experience occasional visual glitches.